MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/vmbuskernelmodeclientlibapi/nf-vmbuskernelmodeclientlibapi-vmbchannelpacketgetexternaldata.md

  The MDL returned by this function describes memory that is already locked in place.
 Therefore, there is no need to call the
-<a href="..\wdm\nf-wdm-mmprobeandlockpages.md">MmProbeAndLockPages</a> function.
+<a href="https://msdn.microsoft.com/library/windows/hardware/ff554664">MmProbeAndLockPages</a> function.
 The MDL will, however, have neither a user-mode virtual
 address nor a kernel-mode virtual address.
-If the driver that calls this function requires a virtual address to manipulate the memory within the virtual machine, that driver must call <a href="..\wdm\nf-wdm-mmmaplockedpagesspecifycache.md">MmMapLockedPagesSpecifyCache</a>, or <a href="https://msdn.microsoft.com/library/windows/hardware/ff554559">MmGetSystemAddressForMdlSafe</a>, and the corresponding unlock function later, like <a href="..\wdm\nf-wdm-mmunmaplockedpages.md">MmUnmapLockedPages</a>.
+If the driver that calls this function requires a virtual address to manipulate the memory within the virtual machine, that driver must call <a href="https://msdn.microsoft.com/library/windows/hardware/ff554629">MmMapLockedPagesSpecifyCache</a>, or <a href="https://msdn.microsoft.com/library/windows/hardware/ff554559">MmGetSystemAddressForMdlSafe</a>, and the corresponding unlock function later, like <a href="https://msdn.microsoft.com/library/windows/hardware/ff556391">MmUnmapLockedPages</a>.
 An alternative to using a virtual address would be to just pass the MDL on down to a driver which uses it for direct memory access.

  The driver calling this function is not required to release the MDL.
-It becomes invalid upon calling the <a href="..\vmbuskernelmodeclientlibapi\nf-vmbuskernelmodeclientlibapi-vmbchannelpacketcomplete.md">VmbChannelPacketComplete</a> function.
+It becomes invalid upon calling the <a href="https://msdn.microsoft.com/1DC215DF-1F53-4910-84D5-17E13BE6202A">VmbChannelPacketComplete</a> function.
 The Kernel Mode Client Library (KMCL) later releases it.

 ## -see-also

-<a href="..\wdm\nf-wdm-mmmaplockedpagesspecifycache.md">MmMapLockedPagesSpecifyCache</a>